lwjohnst86/analyzing-cohorts-course/chapter1.md

 `@hint`
 - The outcome should be a disease.
-- Is time really an exposure/predictor?
+- Time should not be an exposure/predictor.

 `@possible_answers`
 - Outcome = Body Mass (`bmi`); Exposure = Cholesterol (`totchol`), cardiovascular disease (`cvd`), smoking (`cursmoke`)